-During the six months ended June 30, 2011, we increased our allowance for doubtful accounts by \$120,000 to \$681,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent to an increase in the proportion of our receivables due from customers with greater credit risk.
+During the nine months ended September 30, 2011, we increased our allowance for doubtful accounts by \$230,000 to \$791,000, principally due to an increase in accounts receivable as a result of increased sales and, to a lesser extent, to an increase in the proportion of receivables due from customers with greater credit risk.
+We wrote off approximately \$163,000 of previously reserved accounts, leaving a net allowance for doubtful accounts of approximately \$628,000.
 A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.
 During 2010, we increased our allowance for doubtful accounts by \$166,000 to approximately \$561,000, principally due to an increase in accounts receivable as a result of increased sales.
 A larger proportion of receivables are due from larger corporate clients that typically have longer payment cycles.
 We base our allowance for doubtful accounts on specifically identified credit risks of customers, historical trends and other information that we believe to be reasonable.
 We adjust our allowance for doubtful accounts when accounts previously reserved have been collected.